salsita/spicy-hooks/docs/releasing.md

 * `* feature` - increment minor version
 * any other label - increment patch version

+**Important:** The same version is shared across all the packages.
+This means, that although we are following the SemVer conventions, there's no guarantee that an incremented major version of a particular package is triggered by a breaking change in that particular package.
+It is guaranteed though, that when the major version doesn't change, there has been no breaking change in any of the packages.

 ## Publishing a regular release
 Please follow the below steps when publishing a new release: